WebAssembly/spec/document/legacy/exceptions/valid.rst

 * All rules that extend the context with new labels use an absent |LCATCH| flag.

-* All rules that inspect the context for a label ignore the presence of an |LCATCH| flag.
+* All rules that inspect the context for a label ignore the presence of a |LCATCH| flag.

 .. note::
    This flag is used to distinguish labels bound by catch clauses, which can be targeted by |RETHROW|.